jcook3701/CMPE146/mp3_player/README.md

-# MP3-Player - CMPE 146 Final Project
+# Mp3 Player - CMPE 146 Final Project

 # Parts
 1. AN97055 (Bi-directional level shifter for I2C-bus and other systems)